khulnasoft/integrations-core/mongo/README.md

 ##### Log collection

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][15].

 Then, set [Log Integrations][11] as pod annotations.
 This can also be configured with [a file, a configmap, or a key-value store][16].